DimitriPalmer22/Studio-Docs/Projects/Summer Project/Mechanics/10-03 Item Spawning.md

 ## An Even Better Solution

 - Spawn the item on the dead body of the last-killed enemy.
+- This way, the player *will* see it when it spawns.
+- The player can choose to pick it up or not (given it isn't directly on the exit portal, but let's j)

 # What Rewards Can Drop?